Intersections of hyperplanes and conic sections in $\mathbf{R}^n$: A class of hyperboloids

 Let $T = \{ \mathbf{p}_{j}, \mathbf{p}_{k}, \mathbf{p}_{l} \}$ be a set of three affinely independent points from $\mathcal{P}$ ordered so that $r_{j} \geq r_{k} \geq r_{l}$, and let $\mathcal{B} = \{ B_{j,k}, B_{j,l} , B_{k,l} \}$ denote the bisectors corresponding to the respective pairs of points from $T$.
 Each bisector in $\mathcal{B}$ may be either a sheet of a hyperboloid or a hyperplane.
 If the radii are unequal, that is $r_{j} > r_{l} $, then at least two pairs of points from $T$ have unequal radii, and the bisector corresponding to each of these pairs is a sheet of the corresponding hyperboloid.
 If $r_j = r_l$, each of the three bisectors is a hyperplane.

 The following theorem constructs a unique hyperplane $H_T$ that contains the intersection of any two bisectors in $\cal{B}$.
 The theorem also shows that for any two bisectors in $\cal{B}$, say $B_{j,k}$ and $B_{j,l}$, that $ B_{j,k} \cap B_{j,l} = B_{j,k}\cap H_T = B_{j,l}\cap H_T$.
 Also, if one of the bisectors in $\cal{B}$ is a hyperplane, then it is identical to $H_T$.
 This result allows the intersection of two bisectors to be determined by the intersection of either one of the bisectors with the hyperplane $H_T$.
-This result leads to a procedure for finding the intersection of all bisectors determined by all pairs of balls corresponding to a subset of points in $\mathcal{P}$.
+This result leads to a procedure for finding the intersection of bisectors determined by all pairs of points in a subset of $\mathcal{P}$.

+Theorem 17 extends a result in reference \cite{leva} that assumes only two hyperboloids with a common focal point.